Last updated on May 14, 2025

 Combo Decks

-Combo decks win the game by assembling some combination of two or three cards, or a sequence of several cards that win you the game automatically.
+Combo decks win the game when they assemble some combination of two or three cards, or a sequence of several cards that win you the game automatically.
 The rest of the deck usually runs cards that help you draw into or search the cards you need along with some ways to protect your combo once you’re able to “go off.”

-For this sample deck we’re going to go back in time to 2011 to look at one of the most famous combo decks in Magic’s history: Splinter Twin.
+For this sample deck we go back to 2011 to look at one of the most famous combo decks in Magic’s history: Splinter Twin.
 It’s a fairly simple list that looks to combine Deceiver Exarch or Pestermite with Splinter Twin or Kiki-Jiki, Mirror Breaker to make infinite tokens with haste.
 The deck plays mostly draw spells to find its combo pieces and counterspells to protect it when you go off.

 Golos, Tireless Pilgrim - Illustration by Joseph Meehan